aryanlytics/Olist-Retention-Analysis/sql/Create summary table.md

 ### Goal: Combine all 9 tables into a single summary table with derived columns.

-- Create summary table with customer, order, and product details
+- Create summary table with customer, seller, order, and product details

 ```sql
 -- Step 1: Create the summary table structure